Min5407/angular/README.md

 # Angular components / Services /Model
   There are few components and service for this project.
   1. login component: This component is used to show login form in the DOM and also send request to check the email and password  to the server.

   2. app component: This is the nav bar component that dispaly the nav with the links like login, logout, register and so on.
 This component will direct to the certain component and also will block some of the comoponent if the user has no permission to enter certain component.

   3. account component: This component will display the details of the user by retreving from the storage.

   4. Register component: This component will display the register form so that the super or group user can create another user.
 This component will also sends the data to the server so that the server can add the new created user data into the users list.

+  5. chat component: This component is used for displaying a chat box inside a certain channel.

+  6. group component: group component is used to display all the groups the user belongs including a button that navigate to the channel component

+  7. channel component: This component is used for displaying all the channels inside a certain group.

 # Assignment1